Table of Contents

 Meanwhile, some gasses can cut steel; however, they’re not ideal in cutting aluminum.
 Pure air and oxygen may cut other metals.
 Though it’s not suitable for cutting aluminum.

-Which are the best gases for cutting aluminum?
+Which gases offer the best results for cutting aluminum?

 Hydrogen gas is a good conductor of heat and cools hot, smooth, and shiny surfaces very fast.